mackler/skcard/README.md

 Invoke this script with two arguments:

-1. The local language text (as written, this will be English); and
+1. The text for the front of the flashcard
-2. The foreign language text (as written, this will be Slovak).
+2. The text for the back of the flashcard

+By default, both the front and back of the card will be spoken in the foreign language that is configured within the script.
+By using the `-f` command-line option, the front of the card will be spoken in the local language that is configured within the script.

+As written, the local language is English and the foreign language is Slovak.

 ### Example

-    skcard /home/fred/tmp/ "I am here" "Ja som tu"
+    skcard -o /home/fred/tmp/ -f "I am here" "Ja som tu"

-The generated flashcard will be an MP3 file containing the local-language speech, followed by the foreign-language speech repeated twice, with silence before and after the foreign-language speech.
+In this example, The generated flashcard will be an MP3 file containing the card-front speech in the local language, followed by the card-back speech repeated twice in the foreign language, with silence before and after the card-back speech.
+The output file will be written to the `/home/fred/tmp` directory.

-The output file will be written to the current working directory.
-You can specify an output directory by using the `-o` command-line option.
+Without the `-o` command-line option, the output file will be written to the current working directory.
+Without the `-f` command-line option, the card-front text will be spoken in the foreign language.

 ## Using Existing Sound Files